-- name, string, to distinguish it from other protocols; - namespace, a string which qualifies the name; - types, a list of record, enum and error definitions.
+- protocol, a string, the name of the protocol (required); - namespace, an optional string that qualifies the name; - doc, an optional string describing this protocol; - types, an optional list of definitions of named types (records, enums, fixed and errors).
 An error definition is just like a record definition except it uses "error" instead of "record".
-Note that forward references to records, enums and errors are not currently supported. - messages, a JSON object whose keys are message names and whose values are objects whose attributes are described below.
+Note that forward references to named types are not permitted. - messages, an optional JSON object whose keys are message names and whose values are objects whose attributes are described below.
 No two messages may have the same name.